metiviem/rscons/doc/user_guide.md

   * compatible with Windows, Linux, OS X, and FreeBSD
   * colorized output with build progress
   * build hooks
+  * user-defined tasks with dependencies and custom parameters

 At its core, Rscons is mainly an engine to: